xcelt/smart-home/README.md

 ## Assumptions
 1. For the purpose of this proof of concept demo, the devices are assumed to use the same set of public and private encryption keys

-## Testing
+## Discussion

 ### Program testing

-## Discussion
+### Security Testing

-Testing the ability of RSA and Ferent encryption to withstand hash identification is at the heart of this project.
+Testing the ability of RSA and Fernet encryption to withstand hash identification is at the heart of this project.
 Our team sought to build a comprehensive clienthub and server that could simulate actual smart device use, and then encrypt that program.
 Our goal was then to demonstrate that RSA and Ferent encryption hashes were harder to crack than SHA512 hashes.

 RSA was chosen as an encryption key (Hamza & Kumar, 2020) because
 * it is asymmetric and has both public and private keys